mstevetodd/EngineDriver_Home/docs/operation/interface.rst

    :scale: 8 %
    :align: right

-This screen allows you to override to default latching/momentary behaviour of all/any function for locos acquired from the |EX-CS| by entering is DCC addresss . i.e. not locos acquired from the roster.
+This screen allows you to override to default latching/momentary behaviour of all/any function for locos acquired from the |EX-CS| by entering is DCC address . i.e. not locos acquired from the roster.

 Accessed from the menu on the |T-S| as :menuselection:`Menu --> DCC-EX Function Settings`.